-The submission of import declarations as well as the presentation of the necessary customs documents (invoice, packing list, bill of lading, licenses, etc.) will be required.
-The same applies to exported goods for which an export declaration will be required.
+The submission of import declarations as well as the presentation of the necessary customs documents (invoice, packing list, bill of lading, licenses, etc.) is required.
+The same applies to exported goods for which an export declaration is required.

-The goods will be subject to customs controls for the verification of the declarations, e.g., customs value, tariff classification, validity of documents, etc. In addition, the goods will be subject to compliance checks for safety, health and environmental purposes.
+The goods are subject to customs controls for the verification of the declarations, e.g., customs value, tariff classification, validity of documents, etc. In addition, the goods are subject to compliance checks for safety, health and environmental purposes.

 c) Entry into special customs procedures

 As from the 1st of January 2021, goods originating in the UK will be considered as non-EU goods.
 Therefore, they may be subject to a special procedure depending on the case, i.e., transit or storage or temporary admission or specific use or inward processing.